 I decided on white quartz that is speckled with tiny bits of mirrored glass pieces.
 I wanted a durable countertop that is versatile and matches any color changes and design decisions.

 Since the original publishing of this post, a lot has changed in our kitchen and it went through several color changes and designs.
-I also added a kitchen counter post under the island after the new countertops were added.
+I also added a kitchen island post under the island after the new countertops were added.

 I even added a vintage couch/settee as dining room furniture and raised the legs with some casters.
 This part of the small eclectic kitchen feels so much cozier than before now and the kids love sitting on the couch to do homework while I cook now.